leinson/delivery-fee-calculator/README.md

 Install dependencies: `npm install`

 Run app: `npm run dev`
-Click open the localhost-adress in the terminal.
+Click open the Local adress in the terminal.

 Run tests:
-- Cypress: `npm run cypress:open`
+- E2E with Cypress: `npm run cypress:open` (have the app running in another terminal).
+Choose E2E Testing and a browser of your choice.
+Click on the `wolt_app.cy.ts` file to run tests.

 - Jest: `npm run test`

 If you run into trouble with node: